2011 Men's EuroHockey Championship III

 The 2011 Men's EuroHockey Championship III was the 4th edition of the Men's EuroHockey Championship III, the third level of the men's European field hockey championships organized by the European Hockey Federation.
 It was held from 23 to 30 July 2011 in Catania, Italy.

-The tournament also served as a qualifier for the 2013 Men's EuroHockey Championship II, with the finalists, Azerbaijan and Italy, qualifying.
+The tournament also served as a qualifier for the 2013 Men's EuroHockey Championship II, with the champions and runners-up, Azerbaijan and Italy, respectively, qualifying.

 Qualified teams

 The following seven teams, shown with pre-tournament world rankings, competed in the tournament.

 Results

 All times are local (UTC+2).